gd46/dibellag-automation-framework/README.md

 3. Fuctions for executing requests
 4. Custom reporter
 5. Add more test examples
-6. Semantic commits / changelog
-7. Cross browser support
+6. Cross browser support
-8. Use class syntax
+7. Use class syntax
-9. Use a class for configuation
+8. Use a class for configuation
-10. Only create new page object instance if one doesnt already exist
+9. Only create new page object instance if one doesnt already exist

 ## FAQ